Position Title: Student Conduct Manager (Reg FT)

 Campus: Allegheny Campus

-Additional Information: This position will remain open until filled.
-However, in order to ensure consideration for an interview, please submit your completed application, cover letter and resume by no later than October 9, 2020.
+Additional Information: REPOSTING.
+This position will remain open until filled.
+However, in order to ensure consideration for an interview, please submit your completed application, cover letter and resume by no later than January 12, 2021.
 The College cannot guarantee that application materials received after this date will be considered or reviewed.
-This is an internal only posting for regular part-time and full-time CCAC employees only.

 Benefits: CCAC offers an exceptional benefits package.
 Highlights include an excellent health plan with very low out-of-pocket expense network option, generous time off and holiday pay, a 403b retirement plan with up to 10% employer match or other options through the State’s retirement defined benefit pension system, free employee parking, public service (student) loan forgiveness eligible employer, and employer paid benefits including group life insurance, short-term and long-term disability insurance, and flexible spending accounts, certain conditions or restrictions may apply.